psychemedia/storytelling-notes/ketts-rebellion.md

 Well I'll dance the jig of death in the morning
 As they hang me from the Gallow's Tree

 I like to tell Fitzherbert came in distance,
 My pistol hanging silent by my side
 So let this be a lesson tyrant landlord
 As my bullet hit him right between the eyes.

-So now as I'm stand beneath the Gallow's
+So now as I stand beneath the gallows
 And I gaze up in defiance to the sky
 Well I'll meet you down in hell my Lord Fitzherbert,
 For my honour and my freedom I must die